Straight to the content

 What can you do yourself?

-• Always shave in the direction of hair growth and use a sharp, clean blade
+• Always shave in the direction of hair growth and use a sharp, clean blade.

-• Exfoliate the skin 1 to 2 times a week with a mild scrub or exfoliant
+• Exfoliate the skin 1 to 2 times a week with a mild scrub or exfoliant.

-• Wear loose-fitting clothing, especially after shaving
+• Wear loose-fitting clothing, especially after shaving.

-What does the skin therapist do?
+What does a skin therapist do?

 • Laser hair removal: to prevent recurring ingrown hairs